theycallmeswift/BreakfastSerial/README.md

-# breakfast_serial
+# BreakfastSerial

 A Firmata based framework for interacting with Arduinos over serial.

 ## Arduino Setup

-In order to use breakfast_serial, you need to have an arduino running the standard firmata.
+In order to use BreakfastSerial, you need to have an arduino running the standard firmata.

 1. Download the Arduino IDE from the arduino website